wese3112/eecalpy/README.md

     >>> U(5)
     5.0V

-If having a tolerance, the value, the tolerance, the variance and the value range of a variable is printed:
+A 3.3mA current with a 1% tolerance is defined and printed like this:

     >>> I(3.3e-6, 0.01)
     3.3µA ± 1.0% (± 33.0nA) [3.2670 ..
 3.3330]µA

-Resistors have an optional parameter `alpha_ppm` which is its temperature coefficient α as parts per million (ppm).
+Resistors have an optional parameter `alpha_ppm` which is the temperature coefficient α in parts per million (ppm).
 If it is defined, you can get the resistors' resistance at a different temperature:

     >>> r1 = R(1e3, 0.01, 200)